dongmeilim/206-Project/Application/README.txt

 =============================================================

 ========================Installation=========================
-This application is to be run on the ESCE lab Linux machines.
+This application is to be run on the ESCE lab Beta teaching Linux machines.
 It is not recommended to run this application in the SE206 Ubuntu image.